Box City Curriculum

 Does the city layout create workable streetscapes?

-What is the state of preservation in our city today?
+What is the state of historic preservation in our city today?

 What is the city doing to preserve or create a sense of community to its neighborhoods?